 Using a bedpan or bedside urinal

-There are different kinds of bedpans and it may take a few attempts with different styles until the most comfortable one is identified.
-To get a person onto a bedpan, ask them to lie on their back with their knees bent when you put the bedpan under the buttocks.
-The person can also roll to one side while you put the bedpan against the buttocks, and then have the person roll onto their back.
-Some people recommend putting baby powder at the top of the bedpan to help prevent the person’s skin from sticking to the bedpan.
+There are different kinds of urinals and it may take a few attempts with different styles until the most comfortable one is identified.
+To get the person in your care onto a bedpan, ask them to lie on their back with their knees bent and lift their buttocks while you put the bedpan in place.
+They can also roll to one side while you put the bedpan against the buttocks and then roll onto their back with the bedpan in place.
+The person in your care may also require assistance with wiping or cleansing the area following the use of a bedpan.

-It is important to clean the bedpan regularly with hot water and soap, and rinse the bedpan thoroughly each time you empty the contents (you can keep the bedpan odour-free by rinsing with cold water and baking soda).
+It is important to clean the bedpan regularly with hot water and soap.
+Rinse the bedpan thoroughly each time you empty the contents (you can keep the bedpan odour-free by rinsing with cold water and baking soda).

 Bedsores are caused by constant pressure on the skin.
-The constant pressure damages the tissue underneath the skin, resulting in sores.
-Watch out for red areas of the skin that do not go away a few minutes after pressure has been removed and if noticed, report them to a health care provider.
+The constant pressure damages the tissue underneath the skin resulting in sores.
+Watch out for red areas of the skin that do not go away a few minutes after pressure has been removed, and if noticed, report them promptly to a health care provider.

 Assistance with incontinence supplies

-An incontinence pad (sometimes called a bed-pad) is a plastic pad you can place on the bed, directly under the person’s buttocks.
-Incontinence pads protect the person’s bed, and can be easily taken away and replaced when soiled.
-It is important that bed-pads are always fresh as soiled pads will be uncomfortable for the person and can cause skin irritation and lead to pressure ulcers.
+An incontinence pad (sometimes called a bed-pad) is a plastic pad you can place on the bed directly under the buttocks.
+Incontinence pads protect the bed and can be easily replaced when soiled.
+It is important that bed-pads are always fresh as soiled pads will be uncomfortable and can cause skin irritation and lead to pressure ulcers.

 Incontinence pads can be disposable or reusable.
-Reusable bed-pads must be washed regularly, and you can store the pads in a tightly sealed container or plastic garbage bin until washing time.
-If you are using disposable bed-pads, make sure that when you put the pad in the garbage, it is brought outside immediately as soiled pads in or near the person’s room will create unpleasant odour in the living space.
+Reusable bed-pads must be washed regularly.
+You can store the pads in a tightly sealed container or plastic garbage bin until washing time.
+If you are using disposable bed-pads, make sure that when you put the pad in the garbage, it is brought outside immediately as soiled pads will create an unpleasant odour in the living space.

-Adult incontinence products such as adult diapers (also called adult briefs) and underpants with pad pockets can help a person stay dry and stay more comfortable throughout the day and evening.
+Adult incontinence products such as adult briefs and undergarments with pad pockets can help a person stay dry and more comfortable.

-Adult plastic briefs also allow for some increased independence.
-The person can walk around, without having to worry about leaking through cotton undergarments.
+Adult briefs also allow for some increased independence.
+The person in your care can walk around without having to worry about leaking through cotton undergarments.
 The choice of products will depend on the amount of incontinence being experienced.
 Speak to a health care professional about incontinence products that are available.
 As with other incontinence products, it is very important to regularly change adult briefs or liners.